MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-quickbooks-online-data-migration.md

 2. Follow the instructions on each step in the assisted setup guide.

 ## <a name="what-do-i-do-after-i-migrate-data"></a>What do I do after I migrate data?
 After you migrate data, transactions have the status **Unposted**, so you can review them and make adjustments.
 To review the transactions, go to the page where you would normally find them.
-For example, to review unposted sales invoices, go to the **Sales Invoices** window.
-To review payment journals, go to the **Payment Journals** window.
+For example, to review unposted sales invoices, go to the **Sales Invoices** page.
+To review payment journals, go to the **Payment Journals** page.

 There are a few things in particular that you should do: